 Although I tried to make very clear how trivial everything seemed to be when visiting different worlds in some parts, I wanted to leave a hopeful view along the way.

-I wanted to convey that no matter how insignificant we can be, our lives matter as long as they matter to us, and nothing can take that from us.
+I wanted to convey that no matter how insignificant we might feel, our lives matter as long as they matter to us, and nothing can take that from us.

 Yeah, the multiverse may not care about us, but we do, and that’s more than enough.

-Aaron: People change and they keep doing it all the time.
+Aaron: People change all the time.
 Finding an objective can blind us on how beautiful the journey is, even if you achieve it or not.

-Who is your favorite character from What Lies in the Multiverse?
+Who is your favourite character from What Lies in the Multiverse?

 Vicente: Although Everett or Leo may be the obvious answer, I have to go with Barres.
 He just makes me smile every time he shows up, and his outfit is really damn cool.
 I just want to be friends with him.

-Aaron: I love Leo and Lise, but my favorite one is definitely Nash.
-I feel that he’s a complex character that’s an important piece of the puzzle.
+Aaron: I love Leo and Lise, but my favourite is definitely Nash.
+He’s a complex character that’s an important piece of the puzzle.
 I love to hate him.